Why wetlands are important

-- sand bar willow
+- Sand bar willow.

-- northern white cedar
+- Northern white cedar.

 Organic soils develop in depressions and consist of plant remains that do not decompose because soil is saturated.
 Organic soils can range in thickness from 2 to 30 feet.
-Plant parts are often still discernable in many organic (peat) soils.
+Plant parts are often still visible in many organic (peat) soils.

 Mineral soils that are saturated much of the time become dull-colored or gleyed.
 Gleyed soils are neutral gray and occasionally greenish or bluish gray.

-Wetland areas are identified on site using vegetation, soils, and hydrology.
+Wetland areas are identified on site using vegetation, soils and hydrology.
 The hardest part of defining a wetland is locating the boundary between the wetland and upland.
 This is called wetland delineation.
 When any of the above three criteria are no longer present, legally, you are out of a wetland and into the upland area.

 Due to the loss of many wetlands, the Federal government and Minnesota have established regulations to protect remaining wetlands.
 Some local governments also regulate wetlands.
 Since wetlands themselves are so very complex, it follows that the laws protecting them are also complex.